Improve Your Dev Env with VirtualBox + VSCode! A Guide to SSH Connection and One-Click Launch Automation.

 Check if you can establish an SSH connection to the guest OS from your host OS (Windows) terminal (Command Prompt or PowerShell).

--p 22222 is the host port we set in VirtualBox's port forwarding.
+your_guest_usernamewith your guest OS username. -p 22222is the host port we set in VirtualBox's port forwarding.

 On first connection, you'll be asked to verify the fingerprint - type yes, then enter your guest OS user password.
 If you can log in, it's successful.